nrdg/cloudknot/doc/getting_started.rst

     $ # logout and then back in again, to make the above changes take effect
     $ logout

 You should do all this first, before installing cloudknot.
+If everything went well, you should be able to run :code:`docker run hello-world` without using :code:`sudo`.
 Then, you can install cloudknot from PyPI (recommended)

 .. code-block:: console